 Henry Maunsell Schieffelin (1808-1890)

 He was a partner in the successful wholesale druggists of W.H.
-Schieffelin & Fowler, started by his grandfather, Jacob Schieffelin III.
-Henry was "a man of large benevolence and especially interested in the advancement of negroes".
+Schieffelin & Fowler, started by his grandfather, Jacob Schieffelin.
+He was "a man of large benevolence and especially interested in the advancement of negroes".
 He had been Consul-General in Liberia and was a founding member and President of the New York Colonization Society who financed a mission to explore the interior of Liberia.
 He supported recruiting African-American students to enroll at Liberia College and encouraged emigration.
 He lived at 665 Fifth Avenue, a five story house in Manhattan, and kept a country home "Ashton" in Yonkers, New York.
-He died at Alexandria, Egypt, where he had gone for the benefit of his health.
+He died at Alexandria, Egypt, where he had gone for the benefit of his health, and was survived by one of his four children.

 Henry Hamilton Schieffelin

-Henry Hamilton Schieffelin, of H.H.
-Schieffelin & Co., New York
+Merchant, of H.H.
+Schieffelin & Co., Wholesale Druggists, New York

 1783-1865